thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

 ## Apache kafka with Avro Schema registry

-In this article have detailed the steps to serialize and de-serialize messages to kafka topic with Avro Schema registry.
+In this article have detailed the steps on configuring Apache Kafka in a KinD cluster.
+To work with schema registry includes steps to configure simple Apicurio schema registry using Apicurio operator.

+This would help for local deployment.

 All the component for this example is deployed in KinD cluster.